-Our enhanced decarbonisation 2.0 Strategy, incorporates three additional criteria.
+The Russell Investments Sustainable Global Shares Strategy incorporates three additional criteria that complement our original research.
 In addition to incorporating future risks of an energy transition through carbon reserves, future opportunities are also now incorporated through the addition of renewable energy production in the form of our Green Energy Score.